evestera/rust-wasm-workshop/README.md

 ```
 </details>

+Note.
+Jumping between JS and WebAssembly is actually pretty expensive,
+relatively speaking, so it is not something you want to do in a
+performance-critical part of your code.

 ## Now what?

 Where to go from here depends a lot on what you know already, and what you